SquadcastHub/terraform-provider-squadcast/docs/resources/schedule_rotation_v2.md

 page_title: "squadcast_schedule_rotation_v2 Resource - terraform-provider-squadcast"
 subcategory: ""
 description: |-
   Schedule rotations https://support.squadcast.com/schedules/schedules-new/adding-a-schedule#2.-choose-a-rotation-pattern are used to manage on-call scheduling & determine who will be notified when an incident is triggered.
+The name of the Rotation must be unique within a Schedule.
 ---

 # squadcast_schedule_rotation_v2 (Resource)

 [Schedule rotations](https://support.squadcast.com/schedules/schedules-new/adding-a-schedule#2.-choose-a-rotation-pattern) are used to manage on-call scheduling & determine who will be notified when an incident is triggered.
+The name of the Rotation must be unique within a Schedule.

 ## Example Usage